hove-io/navitia/documentation/navitia.io/source/integration.rst

-name                   string                      Name of the line coord                  `coord`_                    Coordinates of the stop area administrative_regions array of `admin`_           Administrative regions of the stop area in which is the stop area equipments             array of string             Equipments of the stop area stop_points            array of `stop_point`_      Stop points contained in this stop area
+name                   string                      Name of the line coord                  `coord`_                    Coordinates of the stop area administrative_regions array of `admin`_           Administrative regions of the stop area in which is the stop area stop_points            array of `stop_point`_      Stop points contained in this stop area
 ====================== =========================== ==================================================================